Garrett Cooper Player Props: Marlins vs. Mariners

-After going 0-for-3 in his most recent game, Garrett Cooper and the Miami Marlins face the Seattle Mariners (who will hand the ball to George Kirby) at 9:40 PM ET on Tuesday.
+Garrett Cooper -- with a slugging percentage of .514 in his past 10 games, including three home runs -- will be in action for the Miami Marlins against the Seattle Mariners, with Luis Castillo on the hill, on June 14 at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mariners.
+In his last game, he hit a home run while going 1-for-4 against the Mariners.

 Garrett Cooper Game Info & Props vs. the Mariners